 Rental fees are based on either a half-day or full-day event rate, with no starting/ending time restrictions.
 Half-day events will be considered full-day events and incur overtime charges after four hours.
 Multi-day event discounts are available.
 Event set up and breakdown can occur up to two days in advance of the event and on the day after.
 Additional days for set up and breakdown may incur additional fees.

 Follow the Sun, Inc. is currently the exclusive Tour Operator for Spaceport America.
 They can facilitate luxury coach transportation, guided tours, step-on guides, and catering upon request.
 From time to time, there may be other exclusive vendors providing specific services, which Spaceport America will communicate to interested parties upon initial inquiry.
 Outside production firms, photographers, caterers, etc. are welcome.

 Insurance is required for each event.
-Specific insurance requirements are listed in the special event contract.
+Specific insurance requirements will be defined in the quotation and contract.

 Smoking is not permitted within any building.
 Smoking is only permitted in designated outdoor locations due to local fire restrictions.
 Individuals not observing these fire regulations will be asked to leave the event and the premises.

 Limited on-site parking is available for events.
 However, most events incorporate coach transportation for guests from off-site pickup/staging areas to maximize coordination and convenience.

 The operations staff will determine the number of events that may occur simultaneously based on each event’s requirements and will ensure that if multiple events are occurring at the same time, they will not disrupt or disturb one another.

 Banners and signs are permitted for your event, subject to approval by the New Mexico Spaceport Authority.
 Any existing site signage, if modified, must be restored to original condition following the event.
 All event signage and décor must be removed following the event.